-c) As previously noted, the project consists of a tentative parcel map that would allow the creation of two rural residential properties.
+c) As previously noted, the project consists of a tentative parcel map that would allow the creation of three rural residential properties.
 Therefore, the project would not exceed the thresholds for ROG and NOx, which have been equated with the construction of 130 single-family homes.
 The project also would not exceed the 80 pounds per day threshold for PM10, as that would require approximately 4,000 homes.
 The project is not expected to generate a significant quantity of air pollutant emissions.
-Therefore, impacts on emissions would be less than significant.

-d) Construction associated with future development is expected to generate a limited amount of PM10, mainly dust and possible burning of vegetation.
+Construction associated with future development is expected to generate a limited amount of PM10, mainly dust and possible burning of vegetation.
 Rule 3.16 of FRAQMD Regulations requires a person to take "every reasonable precaution" not to allow the emissions of dust from construction activities from being airborne beyond the property line.
 Reasonable precautions may include the use of water or chemicals for dust control, the application of specific materials on surfaces that can give rise to airborne dust (e.g., dirt roads, material stockpiles), or other means approved by FRAQMD.
 FRAQMD Regulations Rule 2.0 regulates the burning of vegetation associated with land clearing for development of single-family residences.
 Enforcement of these rules would reduce the amount of PM10 that would be generated by residential development on the project site.
 Additionally with mitigation measure, MM3.1, prior to the issuance of any grading, improvement plan, or building permit a Fugitive Dust Permit will be required to be obtained from FRAQMD.
 Therefore, construction related impacts to the air would be less than significant with mitigation.

-e) The proposed subdivision is located in an area of agricultural and rural residential development with an allowable density of one dwelling unit per parcel.
-The possible addition of one single family residence is not expected to generate pollutant concentrations at a sufficient level to be noticed by any nearby rural residence nor affect any nearby schools.
+- d) The proposed subdivision is located in an area of agricultural and rural residential development with an allowable density of one to two dwelling unit per parcel.
+The possible addition of up to five single family residences is not expected to generate pollutant concentrations at a sufficient level to be noticed by any nearby rural residence nor affect any nearby schools.
+In addition, Parcel 1 will be accessed by nearby Hooper Road rather than Hallwood Boulevard.
 It is probable that any pollutants generated as a result of proposed future development would dissipate before it reached any sensitive receptors.
-Therefore, impacts to sensitive receptors would be less than significant.

-f) Development proposed by the project is not expected to create objectionable odors.
+Therefore, impacts to sensitive receptors would be less than significant. - e) Development proposed by the project is not expected to create objectionable odors.
 The project does not propose activities that generate odors, such as an industrial plant or an agricultural operation.
 Therefore, there would be no impact related to odors.